 During a meeting held with the senior management of all the four Companies, the Commission opined that a piecemeal submission of information on different occasions by the Companies would not only pose difficulties in the processing of the petitions by the Commission, but also in filing of responses by the stakeholders.
-The Commission, therefore, directed the Distribution Companies to submit individual single Consolidated Petition for FY 2002-03 (nine months) and for FY 2003-04, incorporating the original petition and all the additional information provided by the Companies to the Commission, subsequent to submission of the ARR Petitions in November and December 2002.
+The Commission, therefore, directed the Distribution Companies to submit individual single Consolidated Petition for FY 2002-03 (nine months) and for FY 2003-04, incorporating in the original petition and all the additional information provided by the Companies to the Commission, subsequent to submission of the ARR Petition in December 2002.
 This was essentially meant to facilitate easy reference, internal consistency and to avoid multiplicity of documents.

-The petitioner filed the Consolidated Petition (hereinafter referred to as 'Petition'). for FY 2002-03 (9 months) and FY 2003-04 on March 6, 2003.
-The Commission received the Consolidated petition from the other two Distribution Companies, namely NDPL and BRPL, on March 4 and March 6, 2003 respectively.
+The petitioner filed the Consolidated Petition (hereinafter referred to as 'Petition') for FY 2002-03 (9 months) and FY 2003-04 on March 4, 2003.
+The Commission received the Consolidated petition from the other two Distribution Companies, namely BYPL and BRPL, on March 6, 2003.

-The Commission admitted the petition for further processing on March 6, 2003.
+The Commission admitted the petitions for further processing on March 6, 2003.